May 2, 2023

 Start Small

 It can be tempting to lift heavier weights during successive workout sessions, and small increases will help maintain good form while building muscle through strength training.
-But don't overdo it!
+But don’t overdo it!
+As you increase weight and intensity, maintaining proper form is essential to prevent injury and ensure effective exercise execution, and exercise offers important mental health benefits as well.

 Depending on how often you lift, add small weight increases every 3-4 weeks.
 And many fitness pros will instruct you not to increase your weight by more than 10% at a time.